industrial-optimization-group/desdeo-emo/docs/index.rst

-.. pyRVEA documentation master file, created by sphinx-quickstart on Tue Apr 30 13:48:51 2019.
+.. pyrvea documentation master file, created by sphinx-quickstart on Tue Apr 30 13:48:51 2019.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to pyRVEA's documentation!
+Welcome to pyrvea's documentation!
 ==================================

 ..
 README.md